Best known for his performances as Jim Hacker and Jerry Leadbetter

 Gordon Brittas is a leisure centre manager with a dream - and a clipboard to carry it out.

-We look back at the hit sitcom where farce was mixed WWII history.
+We look back at the hit sitcom where farce and gags galore was mixed with WWII history.

 They're making and they're taking.
 We take a slice of Bread and go behind the scenes.